Frequently Asked Questions about Osteopathy

 Of course we understand you may need to reschedule your appointments from time to time.
 The best way to do this is to call us.
 We ask for 24 hours’ notice otherwise we charge a late cancellation fee (which is half the treatment cost).
 Missed appointments are charged at the full cost of the treatment.

 We send out text reminders to all clients who provide us with their mobile numbers.
 This means you have a prompt to call us if you realise you can no longer attend your appointment.

 The demand for appointments is high, which means we run a waiting list system.
 When you cancel your appointment, this means we can contact those in pain waiting for a treatment.
-The sooner you can let us know, the better – even if something crops up last minute and you only give us 2 hours notice, if we are able to fill that appointment you will not be charged the usual late cancellation fee.

 Your Osteopath is fully trained and is able to identify not only disorders that respond to Osteopathy but also those that require onward referral.

 More and more people are turning to Osteopathy because they want a natural approach to health, avoiding addictive drugs or irreversible surgery.

 As with any medical procedure, there are some risks associated with Osteopathic manipulation.
 These are usually mild and involve transient discomfort.
 Any significant risk will always be discussed with a patient before any treatment commences.

 Sometimes it’s difficult to tell whether your pain is just muscular or not.
 We would recommend having an initial consultation and examination with our Osteopath in order to accurately assess your condition.
 Osteopaths receive more in-depth training and are able to diagnose whether or not your pain is just muscular or whether there are underlying issues relating to your joints and ligaments.
 Depending on their findings they will then advise on an appropriate course of care which may include massage as well and Osteopathic treatment.